 I admit it, I am a theme park lover!
-I’ve been to Disney World Orlando and Universal Studios Orlando tons of times throughout my life- yes even as an adult!
-I went to both recently this past year, 2019, and I had so much fun.
-There are, of course, pros and cons to both parks, and I’ve weighed them both based on who I’m with, what the goal of the trip is, and how much I’m wanting to spend.
+I’ve been to Disney World and Universal Orlando Resort quite a bit throughout my life, including recent trips as an adult!
+I traveled to Orlando to both parks in 2019, and Disney twice in 2022 (once through a school program with my MBA and once with my sister) and I had so much fun galavanting around the parks as an adult.
+There are pros and cons to both parks, and I typically weigh them both based on who I’m with, what the goal of the trip is, and how much I want to spend.
 I’m breaking down the parks below so you can make the best decision for your next Orlando theme park trip!

 Disney World vs Universal Studios